michaelsboost/SignExchange/README.md

 ---------------

-SignExchange is an interactive peer 2 peer webcam chat application made and designed to help anyone learn sign language.
+SignExchange is an interactive chat application made and designed to help anyone learn sign language.

 ### License
 MIT